KeepCrispy/AvahiStartupDisabler/README.md

 # AvahiStartupDisabler

 The Avahi SMB service is not secured by default.
 It should only be used in trusted networks and with appropriate security measures, such as requiring authentication and using encryption.
+It's unfortunately enabled by default and can be a pain to remove.

-For those of you that would like to quickly harden your ubuntu or linux OS without a fus, you can use this script to disable the service on startup.
+I made this script to just disable Avahi on ubuntu or linux OS without a fus, and still be able to use it should the occasion arise.

+The script just disables the service on startup.

 Installation: